franko/regress-pro/README.rst

  * simultaneous fit of multiple spectra with common and individual parameters
  * user-friendly graphical user interface

+In version 1.4 the following features have been added:

+ * ability to perform regression on dispersion curves based on a given model
+ * interactive fit of experimental data

+alongside with many other improvements in usability and the introduction of a new plotting style based on the anti-grain library of Maxim Shemarev.

 Current Plans
 -------------

 It is planned to add new features in Regress Pro.
 Most notably :

-  * ability to perform regression on dispersion curves based on a given model
   * multiple step regressions
-  * interactive fitting of spectra
   * more accurate fitting by taking into account the numerical aperture of the light beam

 License
 -------

 Regress Pro is distributed under the GNU General Public License (GPL).
-The program use two libraries provided under the GNU Lesser General Public License (LGPL):
+The application uses different libraries provided under the GPL or LGPL license:

-  GNU Scientific Library, version 1.7.
+  * GNU Scientific Library, version 1.4.
 The library is used mainly for the Levenberg-Marquardt algorythm for non-linear fitting.

-  The FOX toolkit, version 1.4.33.
+  * The FOX toolkit, version 1.6.
 This excellent library is used to provide a Graphical User Interface on Linux and Windows platforms.
+  * The anti-grain library of Maxi Shemarev

+The following libraries are also used to implement the RSA algorithm for the registration code signature:

+  * The GNU Multiple Precision Arithmetic Library (GMP)
+  * libmhash

 Downloads
 ---------